Saving for college can be one of the more daunting tasks parents face. Besides how much to save, you need to choose where to put those savings.

 A variety of college savings programs are available to give families advantages in some or all of these areas.
 Perhaps the most well-known are 529 college savings programs.
 Unfortunately, findings from the latest MassMutual College Planning and Saving Study reveal that just 28 percent of families who expect their kids to attend a college or university intend to use vehicles like 529 plans to save.
 Most families are far more likely to use traditional methods of saving.

-So how do accounts that aren’t specifically geared for college — general investment accounts, savings accounts, certificates of deposit, and Roth IRAs — stack up as 529 plan alternatives when it comes to paying for higher education and the four considerations above?
+So how do such accounts stack up as 529 plan alternatives when it comes to paying for higher education and the four considerations above?
 (Calculator: How much to save for college?)

 General investment accounts